taylorsegell/Diabetes-Predictor-Application/README.md

 **Asynchronous Functions with jQuery and AJAX**: Incorporating jQuery and AJAX in the web application to improve responsiveness and user experience, allowing for real-time interactions.

 Overall, this demo provides a comprehensive understanding of machine learning model development, web application deployment, and the importance of interactive data visualizations for end-users.
-These skills establish a solid foundation for future endeavors in the fields of data science and web development with IBM Cloud Pak for Data and WML.
+These skills establish a solid foundation for future endeavors in the fields of data science and web development with IBM Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai and WML.

 ## Future Improvements To-Do List

-- [ ] Move all of the Notebooks and prelimenary work into Cloud Pak for Data - Git Integrated Repository
+- [ ] Move all of the Notebooks and prelimenary work into Cloud Pak for Data and watson<span style="color: blue;font-weight: 400;">x</span>.ai - Git Integrated Repository
 - [ ] Enhance model accuracy by exploring AutoAI
 - [ ] Leverage Watson OpenScale to Monitor Model
 - [ ] Introduce Model Fact Sheets section